-You may also have a family history of OSAS.
+You may also have a family history of sleep apnoea.

 Sleep apnoea in children

-Sleep apnoea is common in children, especially in preschool children.
+Obstructive sleep apnoea syndrome is common in children, especially in preschool children.
 The peak age is 3-6 years, which is the same time as the growth of the adenoids and tonsils.

 Sleep apnoea in children may get better without treatment, especially in children with mild sleep apnoea and enlarged tonsils and adenoids.
 Sleep apnoea in children with enlarged tonsils and adenoids often improves if the tonsils and adenoids are removed.
 Sleep apnoea is more likely to persist if your child is overweight (obese), is a boy or if the sleep apnoea is severe.